GabriellCosta/GithubProfile/README.md

     domains::profile method should be a pure jvm module, but right know is a android module due to sharedPreferences, we could create a infra module where a wrapper for sharedPreferences is created, this way all modules that want to use sharedPreferences would be pure jvm if they can

+- Remove Resource reference from FetchProfileDataUseCase We could create a proper abstraction for resources usage, this way no domain layer would knew about a android class like `resource` and also would be possible to get resource data